 Original papers written in English will be accepted for publication with the understanding that they are not considered for publication elsewhere.
-Membership in the Human Ergology Society is not a prerequisite for the publication in the journal.
+Membership in the human Ergology Society and the South-East Asian Ergonomics Society is not a prerequisite for the publication in the journal.